Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 ### Xiahou Yuan speed tech

-This is another near-universal way to move faster than the speed cap.
+This is another near-universal way to move faster than the Speed cap.
 To do it, you need to have unlocked Xiahou Yuan.
 It helps if he has a Speed of 360 and Agility 10 on his weapon, but you can get surprisingly good results even without any set-up.

 This trick relies on a [neutral L-stick bug](#Neutral-L-stick-bugs).
 Xiahou Yuan's regular air attack has buggy physics, and it will build up momentum exponentially (up to a certain limit) if you just keep L-stick neutral.
 To try this out, do a running jump, then quickly let go of L-stick and do his regular air attack.
 You can see Xiahou Yuan build up some glitchy momentum as long as he stays in air and you don't touch the L-stick.